Posted on January 21, 2014 in alcohol and drug addiction

 What is Binge Drinking?

 It’s time to change, or at least amend, the way we think about binge drinking.
 Say the words and immediately one’s mind is envisioning a frat party complete with beer bongs, a sea of plastic cups and college kids puking on the front lawn.
 Does this image qualify as a picture of binge drinking?
 Yes it does, but it is an incomplete one.
-We need to expand the view so as to adequately encompass the far greater number of people who are suffering from binge drinking behavior—often without realizing it.
+We need to expand the view so as to adequately encompass the far greater number of people who are suffering from binge drinking behavior—often without realizing it, and promote lasting recovery from binge drinking.

 College students and spring-breakers get the bad rap for their binge drinking behavior, but they just happen to be a more visible demographic.
 They do not, however, comprise the largest demographic of binge drinkers; young professionals and middle-aged adults with a bit of disposable income do.
 According to the Centers for Disease Control and Prevention, “Although college students commonly binge drink, 70 percent of binge drinking episodes involve adults age 26 years and older.”
 They’re not doing keg stands in their friends’ basements or dancing on tables in South Padre.
 They are, however, putting away enough liquor, often in the comfort of their own apartments, in the homes of their friends or at the post-work happy hour, to qualify as a binge drinkers.
 But because it’s fine wine and sophisticated cocktails with expensive spirits, they’re divorced from the binge drinker persona of the three-two-keg beer drinker.
 As a result, the issue is excused, overlooked and ignored.